Weekahead - Indian shares to trade rangebound; earnings eyed

 Reuters Market Eye - Markets are expected to trade rangebound.
 Investors likely to take cues from the banking conference and related reforms announcement.

-Corporate earnings will be in focus with Infosys starting December-quarter earnings season on Friday.
+Corporate earnings will be in focus with Infosys (INFY.NS) starting December-quarter earnings season on Friday.

 Bonds, rupee are likely to trade rangebound in absence of fresh triggers.